md-mudassir7/Dynamic-Programming/State Machine/buyAndSellStockWithCoolDown/README.md

     6.The only change here is that when we can sell and we decide to sell then we move 2 steps ahead inorder to skip the cooldown day

     6.The comments in the code give a proper explaination

+Approach(class Solution2)

+    1.It is a bottom up dynamic programing based solution of the above recusrion code

+    2.We create dp matrix of size (n+2)x(2), (n+2) because we can handle exception

+    3.The code gives proper explaination